-In Fig. \ref{fig1}, we investigate the performances of DE-MAPPO, optimal stopping rule, and Upper bound {\bf (P5-1)} in the scenario with one message and one channel, i.e., $N=1$ and $M=1$.
-Specifically, we consider the case that each multicasting of the message consumes 1 time slot, i.e, $T_{1,1}=1$, and let $p_1(\tau)=1$ hold, such that the optimal stopping rule is applicable.
-Under this scenario, the proposed DE-MAPPO contains only one PPO module and can be validated to be exactly the pure PPO algorithm \cite{ppo}.
-We adopt two-layer NNs for both the actor and critic networks of the PPO with each layer containing 16 nodes.
+In Fig. \ref{fig1}, we investigate the performances of DE-MAPPO and the optimal stopping rule, as well as the upper bound {\bf (P5-1)} in the scenario with one message and one channel ($N=1$ and $M=1$).
+Specifically, we set $T_{1,1}=1$ and $p_1(\tau)=1$ for all $\tau\in\mathbb{Z}^+$, making the optimal stopping rule applicable.
+In this scenario, DE-MAPPO corresponds to the pure PPO algorithm \cite{ppo}, utilizing two-layer neural networks with 16 nodes for both the actor and critic networks.
 Fig. \ref{fig1}(a) shows that DE-MAPPO converges after 40,000 time slots and achieves similar average reward compared to the optimal stopping rule method.
-To evaluate the tradeoff between average latency and average energy consumption achieved by different algorithms, we investigate their performances under various values of $V$ and plot the corresponding tradeoff curves in Fig. \ref{fig1}(b).
-Numerical results show that both DE-MAPPO and the optimal stopping rule method achieve a slightly worse performance than Upper bound {\bf (P5-1)}.
-However, this is expected as Upper bound {\bf (P5-1)} itself evaluates the upper bound performance of the optimal schedule policy.
+To evaluate the tradeoff between average latency and average energy consumption achieved by different algorithms, we analyze their performances under various values of $V$ and plot the corresponding tradeoff curves in Fig. \ref{fig1}(b).
+The results reveal that DE-MAPPO and the optimal stopping rule exhibit coinciding tradeoff curves.
+Notably, the optimal stopping rule represents an optimal policy, highlighting the promising performance of DE-MAPPO in this scenario.